KeerthanaKundapur/Disney-Content-Analysis/README.md

 Disney+ Content Analysis

+About this Dataset:
-About this Dataset:Disney+ is one of the most popular media and video streaming platforms.
+Disney+ is one of the most popular media and video streaming platforms.
 They have close to 1300 movies or tv shows available on their platform, as of mid-2021, they have over 116M Subscribers globally.
 This tabular dataset consists of listings of all the movies and tv shows available on Disney+, along with details such as - cast, directors, ratings, release year, duration, etc.

 Insights:
 Total Titles: 1,450
 Total Ratings: 10
 Total Genres: 329
 Total Directors: 610
 Start Date: 1928
 End Date: 2021

 Dashboard: